Transparency

 Debit cards are widely accepted both in-store and online, and they are the standard form of cashless payment.
 Most German banks issue a debit card when you open a current account.
 Modern cards — particularly those from online banks — are typically Visa or Mastercard-branded, making them universally usable worldwide.

-Debit cards offer all the same features as real credit cards, except for a credit limit or borrowing function.
+Debit cards offer all the same payment features as real credit cards, except for a credit limit or borrowing function.
 Most expats benefit from Visa or Mastercard Debit cards, as they combine international usability with modern features like contactless and mobile payments.
 With a modern debit card, you can pay online, shop in stores, and withdraw cash, all while maintaining full control of your finances.

 Giro Card vs. Modern Debit Cards